edmontongo/edmontongo.org/content/post/wog.md

 Last year was loads of fun, with a [sphero zombie hacknight](/2014-08/) and [giant gopher cake](/2014-12/).
 Hope you join us this year for more fun, learning and sharing.

+<small>The fancy gopher was designed by [Renee French](http://reneefrench.blogspot.jp/).
+Winter gopher adapted by [Erick Zelaya](http://erickzelaya.me/), based on the original gopher by Renee French.</small>